jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 ### Provisioning

-To keep it simple, a lot of variables are hardcoded in the following example, but you can easily adapt it to your needs.
+The process of provisioning a virtual machine from a template follows these steps:

+1. Clone the virtual machine from the template.
+2. Configure Cloud-Init options.
+3. Start the virtual machine.
+4. Optionally, customise the virtual machine.

-When provisioning a virtual machine from the Debian 11 Cloud-Init template, the playbook must apply a custom network snippet via the `cicustom` attribute to avoid a known issue where the default network configuration causes long boot delays.
+When provisioning a virtual machine from the Debian 11 template, we will add the `cicustom` attribute to the task that updates the Cloud-Init configuration so that the `proxmox_kvm` module executes a custom network configuration snippet, which is necessary to avoid a known issue where the default network configuration causes long boot delays, or even hangs, due to IPv6 misconfiguration.

 Specifically, Debian 11 cloud images may fail to bring up the `ens18` interface cleanly due to Cloud-Init generating incomplete or incorrect `ifupdown` configurations, especially when IPv6 is left blank.
 By injecting a valid, minimal network configuration through a `cicustom` snippet, the playbook ensures a smooth and predictable network setup during first boot, preventing timeout errors and enabling faster provisioning.

+Debian 12 and 13 cloud images do not require such snippet.

+To keep it simple, a lot of variables are hardcoded in the following example, but you can easily adapt it to your needs.
+For context, the following code would exist in the following Ansible structure:

+1. Inventory file at `inventory/myapp.yml`.
+2. Variables for all groups at `inventory/group_vars/all/vars.yml`.
+3. Playbook templates at `plays/templates/provision/`.
+4. Playbook tasks at `plays/tasks/provision/`.
+5. Playbook at `plays/provision.yml`.

 ```yaml
 # inventory/myapp.yml